Places to visit in Thailand

 In the far north of Thailand is the attractive city of Chiang Rai, gateway to the tribal areas and Golden Triangle.
 The city itself is a very pleasant place to explore but the real lure here is the gorgeous mountain scenery that can be found all around this region.

-There are wonderful options for trekking for more active families, as well as opportunities to visit tribal markets, stay in local villages, visit the Golden Triangle border area with Burma, ride elephants or take boat rides down small rivers.
+There are wonderful options here for trekking for more active families.
+There are also opportunities to visit tribal markets, stay in local villages, visit the Golden Triangle border area with Burma, ride elephants or take boat rides down small rivers.

 Sukhothai and Central Thailand